Hayu Tilixam

 NAYA is a culturally-specific organization that has served the Native American community in Portland since 1974.
 Located a mile and a half from the project, the NAYA Family Center strives to fulfill its mission: “to enhance the diverse strengths of our youth and families in partnership with the community through cultural identity and education.”
 As an urban Indian agency, NAYA Family Center directly serves over 2,300 people from over 380 tribal backgrounds annually, through housing work, child welfare and family self-sufficiency programs, workforce training, and other efforts.

-NARA founded in 1970 in Portland, is an Indian-owned, Indian-operated non-profit agency.
+Founded in 1970 in Portland, NARA is an Indian-owned, Indian-operated non-profit agency.
 NARA’s wide array of culturally specific and integrated clinical services include residential and outpatient substance abuse treatment; mental health treatment for children, youth, families and adults; primary healthcare services along with women’s specialty care and diabetes specialty care; dental services; and a youth residential substance abuse treatment program scheduled to open in April, 2017.
 NARA also offers multiple supportive services (including rent assistance, scattered site supportive housing, veterans’ services, vocational services, elders’ services, and street outreach) to assist our community to achieve and maintain wellness of spirit, body, mind, and culture.
 All NARA services are designed with cultural and spiritual needs in mind, with an emphasis on promoting strong connections to community.